-- 1. To elect two (2) class II directors to serve three-year terms expiring in 2025; - 2.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
-To approve by an advisory vote the frequency of holding an advisory vote on compensation of our named executive officers; and - 4.
+- 1. To elect two (2) class III directors to serve three-year terms expiring in 2026; - To approve an amendment to our Amended and Restated Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation; - 3.
+To consider an advisory vote on compensation of our named executive officers; - 4.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 5.
 To transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.